- Students will demonstrate an understanding of appraisal issues and make decisions given a specific scenario.

-Also during your cursory review of the images, you find a few images of a music festival that was sponsored by the university.
+Also during your cursory review of the images, you find a few photos of a music festival that was sponsored by the university.
 This music festival was a major event on campus a decade or so ago.
 There are several years worth of these images.
-Many of the images are of the bands that played, wide crowd shots, etc. During the examination of one year selected at random to help determine the types of images/shots, you discover an image of a young women exposing herself to the camera.
+Many of the images are of the bands that played, wide crowd shots, etc. During the examination of one year selected at random to help determine the types of images/shots, you discover an image of young women exposing herself to the camera.

 - Are some records in these two series university records?
 Are some not?

 - If a more in-depth appraisal of records is needed, given the number of records what do you do?

 - Does the subject matter affect how you approach appraisal?

 - Duranti, Luciana.
 “Concepts and principles for the management of electronic records, or records management theory is archival diplomatics.” *Records Management Journal* 20, no. 1 (2010): 78-95.